demidenm/hcpya_preprocess/README.md

 Below is a progress report for the number of subjects marked as "completed" or "failed" for submitted sbatch fMRIprep/MRIQC jobs.

 ### fMRIPrep
 Below is the completion rate of HCP-YA subjects for fMRIPrep.
-For a more detailed report and description, see the [mriqc folder](./scripts/mriqc/)
+For a more detailed report and description, see the [fMRI folder](./scripts/fmriprep/)

 ![Subject counts for fmriprep](./imgs/fmriprep_subject_counts.png)